New Discoveries About the Great Pyramid of Giza

 Were the ancient Egyptians more advanced than we know?

 The first monumental stone pyramid was built in 2780 BCE at Sakkara by king Djoser.
-It was a step pyramid with six terraces and was the first cut-stone burial monument.
-Two other pyramids were started later and abandoned due to the early death of their kings.
+A step pyramid with six terraces, it was the first cut-stone burial monument.
+Two other pyramids were started later but abandoned due to the early death of their kings.

-One of the unique features of the Great pyramid is the "relieving chamber" above the King's chamber.
-The ceiling in the King's chamber is composed of flat granite slabs.
-To reduce weight above the ceiling slabs, which would break otherwise, a series of five voids separated by their own ceilings were stacked above, with a gabled roof at top directing weight to the sides around the ceiling.
+One of the unique features of the Great pyramid are the "stress relieving chambers" above the King's chamber.
+The entire King's chamber is composed of red granite blocks, including flat ceiling slabs with a 17.2' (5.2m) span.
+To eliminate weight on the ceiling slabs, which would cause them to break, a series of four other red granite ceilings, rough-hewn, are stacked above, separated by air gaps.
+A gabled limestone roof, shaped like an inverted "V", sits above all of them, directing overhead weight to the sides of the chamber.

-Recently it has been discovered that this relieving chamber also reduces vibrations within the pyramid that originate outside.
-Because it is less dense than the section of pyramid below it, it changes the vibration frequency of its section of pyramid, serving as a damper.
-We cannot be sure of what the Egyptians knew when they built the relieving chamber.
-But it does serve to reduce the susceptibility of the pyramid to Egypt's infrequent earthquakes.
-This may be part of the reason the pyramid is still largely intact after 4,600 years.
+We cannot be sure of what the Egyptians knew when they built the relieving chambers.
+But the relieving chamber complex does serve to reduce the susceptibility of the pyramid to Egypt's infrequent earthquakes.
+This may be part of the reason why the Great pyramid is still largely intact after 4,600 years.

 Great pyramid of Giza internal structure